Hanzhi11/API_APP_HanzhiZhang_T2A2/README.md

   2. Create an virtual environment
   3. Active the virtual environment
   4. Install the requirements with `pip install -r requirements.txt`
+  5. Change `from flask.ext.autodoc.autodoc import Autodoc` to `from flask_autodoc.autodoc import Autodoc` in the __init__.py file at flask_autodoc folder
+  6. Change `from jinja2 import evalcontextfilter` to `from jinja2 import pass_eval_context` and `@evalcontextfilter` to `@pass_eval_context` in the autodoc.py file at flask_autodoc folder
-  5. Create a PostgreSQL database
+  7. Create a PostgreSQL database
-  6. Add your database URL and JWT secret key to the `.env` file
+  8. Create a .env file and add your database URL and JWT secret key to the file (i.e. DATABASE_URL = {your database URL}, JWT_SECRET_KEY = {your secret key})
-  7. Create the tables in the database with the cli command `flask db create`.
+  9. Create the tables in the database with the cli command `flask db create`.
-  8. Run the app with `flask run`, and test the `GET /veterinarians/public` and `GET /veterinarians/1/public` endpoints on an API platform e.g. Postman which was used as an example for the following.
+  10. Run the app with `flask run`, and test the `GET /documentation/` endpoint on an API platform e.g. Postman which was also used as an example for the following.

 If everything works fine, you can get started with the following: